MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 Set-ProcessMitigation -Name "OUTLOOK.EXE" -Disable EnableExportAddressFilterPlus, EnableExportAddressFilter, EnableImportAddressFilter
 ```

-For more information, see [Azure Information Protection requirements](requirements.md) and [Admin Guide: Install the Azure Information Protection unified labeling client for users](rms-client/clientv2-admin-guide-install.md).
+For more information, see [Additional prerequisites for the Azure Information Protection unified labeling client](rms-client/clientv2-admin-guide-install.md#additional-prerequisites-for-the-azure-information-protection-unified-labeling-client).

 ## PowerShell support for the Azure Information Protection client